gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Dispatching

 When a Device Twin or Direct Method message is received, their respective sets are checked for a matching *twinProperty* or *methodName* name.
-When a match is found, the associated handler function is called.
+When a match is found, the corresponding handler function is called.

 ### Closing